1As a new patient, what do I need to know?

 - Gastroenterology Fellowsfellows | 1

-18What is The Wright Center’s Board Pass Rate?
+18What is The Wright Center for Graduate Medical Education’s Board Pass Rate?

-The Wright Center has been very successful in preparing our residents for the Boards, we consistently achieve a high Board Pass Rate and have achieved a three-year rolling pass rate of 97%.
+The Wright Center for Graduate Medical Education has been very successful in preparing our residents for the Boards, we consistently achieve a high Board Pass Rate and have achieved a three-year rolling pass rate of 97%.

 19What are the program start dates?